milesberry/milesberry.github.io/_posts/2017-01-15-Computing At School.md

 >Computer science encompasses foundational principles and widely applicable ideas and concepts.
 It incorporates techniques and methods for solving problems and advancing knowledge, and a distinct way of thinking and working that sets it apart from other disciplines.
 It has longevity (most of the ideas and concepts that were current 20 or more years ago are still applicable today), and every core principle can be taught or illustrated without relying on the use of a specific technology.

 [^CAS2012]: CAS (2012).
-Computer science: a curriculum for schools.
-Available at: https://www.computingatschool.org.uk/data/uploads/ComputingCurric.pdf
+[Computer science: a curriculum for schools](https://www.computingatschool.org.uk/data/uploads/ComputingCurric.pdf), Cambridge: CAS.

 This concept of computer science as a foundational discipline like physics or history undoubtedly coloured the development of the curriculum.